Muhammad I of Granada: Origin and early life

 A map of Southern Spain around Muhammad's time, including the Emirate of Granada which he was to found.
 Green/pale yellow: Granada.

 Muhammad ibn Yusuf was born in 1195 in the town of Arjona, then a small frontier Muslim town south of the Guadalquivir, now in Spain's province of Jaén.
 He came from a humble background, and, in the words of the Castilian First General Chronicle, initially he had "no other occupation than following the oxen and the plough".
+During his early life he became known for his leadership activity on the frontiers and for his ascetic image, which he maintained even after becoming a ruler.

 His clan was known as the Banu Nasr or the Banu al-Ahmar.
 According to later Granadan historian and vizier Ibn al-Khatib, the clan was descended from a prominent companion of the Islamic prophet Muhammad known as Sa'd ibn Ubadah of the Banu Khazraj tribe; Sa'd's descendants migrated to Spain and settled in Arjona as farmers.

-During his early life he became known for his leadership activity on the frontiers and for his ascetic image, which he maintained even after becoming a ruler.
+However, the authenticity of this genealogy is not well documented and appears to be a later fabrication (probably from the Nasrid period of splendor) intended to glorify the dynasty and endow it with origins befitting the brilliance it achieved during that era.
+The Arabic sources that mention this genealogy all date from the 14th century and later, after the establishment of the dynasty.
+Furthermore, the sources that offer the most detail were written by Nasrid authors closely linked to the sultans of the Alhambra, especially Ibn al-Khatib.
+Other non-Andalusian Arab authors from outside the emirate also mention the noble lineage but state that its authenticity is unknown, although some authors do accept it as valid.

 Muhammad was also known as Ibn al-Ahmar, or by his kunya Abu Abdullah.